 “I want to come back and be a part of this medical movement,” he says.
 “I look forward to being a leader in the Buffalo community as it rises from the shadows of the fallen Rust Belt era and takes its new identity as a leader in medicine.”

-Already, brand new, state-of-the-art medical and clinical facilities have opened, starting with the Conventus medical office building and Roswell Park Cancer Institute’s Scott Bieler Clinical Sciences Center.
+Already, brand new, state-of-the-art medical and clinical facilities have opened, starting with the Conventus medical office building and Roswell Park Comprehensive Cancer Center’s Scott Bieler Clinical Sciences Center.
 Soon to follow are the opening of UB’s new medical school building and the John R. Oishei Children’s Hospital.